jeffreykegler/hoonlint/misc/whitespace.md

   as well as
   aligned at the runstep lines.

-* A vertical gap with comments at is the anchor column, as well as aligned at the runstep lines.
+* A vertical gap with comments is the anchor column, as well as aligned at the runstep lines.

 * A TISTIS aligned at the anchor column.